JetLag, the Lagrangian jet tracking algorithm

 How does JetLag work?

-The algorithm uses a Lagrangian descriptor of the general circulation, the ‘M function’, which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The main parameter used in JetLag is the length of that time interval, $\tau$, which can be determined objectively based on the scales of interest, and to which the output exhibits virtually no sensitivity.
+JetLag is based on a Lagrangian descriptor of the atmospheric circulation known as the $\mathcal{M}$ function.
+At any point (x,y,z,t), the $\mathcal{M}$ function measures the length of an air parcel’s trajectory initiated at (x,y,z,t) and integrated forward and backward in time over an interval {t-$\tau$ ; t+$\tau$}.
+The key parameter in JetLag is the integration time $\tau$, which can be determined objectively based on the scales of interest, and to which the output exhibits virtually no sensitivity.

 What does JetLag provide?